Shakespeare workshops for primary schools

 Children work class-by-class to explore the play's story and characters through drama.
 They are guided by an expert facilitator who encourages them to use their creativity and imaginations, with each session tailored for the age of the children.

 The most popular play option is A Midsummer Night's Dream.
 If you prefer a different play for the Shakespeare workshops we can also explore Hamlet (before 14th February 2020) or Romeo and Juliet (after 24th February 2020).
 With advance notice we also have some availability with The Tempest, Macbeth, and Twelfth Night in the autumn and summer terms!

-The children will get to explore and understand the characters and the story, will lose their fear of Shakespeare, and will experience performing in a way they will never forget.
+Your children will explore and understand Shakespeare's characters and the story, lose their fear of Shakespeare, and experience performing in a way they will never forget.

 Variations in scheduling are possible for larger and smaller schools, and infant and junior schools.
-Two form entry primaries need two days - for half the children each day.
+Two form entry primaries need two days - with one class from each year taking part on each day.

 For one to four classes taking part we recommend our individual Shakespeare workshops.
 Rather than building to a performance, these take an in-depth approach to the play, as the children explore the characters, story, and specific scenes through drama.

 An experienced drama facilitator experienced in working with primary school children, with a current Enhanced DBS check.

 Exploring one of Shakespeare’s most famous plays through drama.